xy-chen16/stPlus/README.md

 # stPlus
-stPlus is a reference-based method for the enhancement of spatial transcriptomics.
+stPlus is a reference-based method for the accurate enhancement of spatial transcriptomics.
+Based on an auto-encoder with a carefully tailored loss function, stPlus performs joint embedding and predicts spatial gene expression via a weighted k-NN.
+The spatial transcriptomics enhanced by stPlus can provide better characterization of cell heterogeneity.
-Leveraging the holistic information in reference scRNA-seq data but not limited to the genes shared with spatial data, stPlus performs non-linear embedding for cells in both datasets and effectively predicts unmeasured spatial gene expression.

 ### Find more details on [the website of stPlus](http://health.tsinghua.edu.cn/software/stPlus/).